cloudflare/cloudflare-docs/content/kv/get-started.md

 ## 3. Create a KV namespace

-A [KV namespace](/kv/reference/kv-namespaces/) is a key-value database replicated to Cloudflare’s global network.
+A [KV namespace](/kv/reference/kv-namespaces/) is a key-value database replicated to Cloudflare's global network.

 You can create a KV namespace via Wrangler or the dashboard.